sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-20_a-notable-parallelism-in-hindu-inscriptions.md

 +++
-title = "A notable parallelism in Hinduxa0inscriptions"
+title = "A notable parallelism in Hindu inscriptions"

 +++
 After the whirlwind of Islam under the dreadful Alla-ad-din Khalji had